-29. The Easter Triduum or three days 'begins with the evening Mass of the Lord's Supper on Holy Thursday, reaches its high point in the Easter Vigil, and closes with evening prayer on Easter Sunday.'32 The Sunday by Sunday celebration of our life in Christ finds its culmination in this celebration of Christ's annual passover from death to new life.
+29. The Easter Triduum or three days 'begins with the evening Mass of the Lord's Supper on Holy Thursday, reaches its high point in the Easter Vigil, and closes with evening prayer on Easter Sunday.'32 The Sunday by Sunday celebration of our life in Christ finds its culmination in this annual celebration of Christ's passover from death to new life.
 These three days are best understood and celebrated as one liturgy which in its totality celebrates the paschal mystery.
-The liturgies of each day highlight the different facets of this also known as The Time of Easter, Te Wā o te Pākate and The Time of Lent, Te Wā o te Reneti.

-The Easter Triduum or three days 'begins with the evening Mass of the Lord's Supper on Holy Thursday, reaches its high point in the Easter Vigil, and closes with evening prayer on Easter Sunday.'
+The liturgies of each day highlight the different facets of this The Easter Triduum or three days 'begins with the evening Mass of the Lord's Supper on Holy Thursday, reaches its high point in the Easter Vigil, and closes with evening prayer on Easter Sunday.'